VGC Value – “We achieve potential” – Expertise and ethics underpin our business

-The VGC Group is committed to the delivering our services to the highest standards and with full accountability for our actions.
-We recognise that incidents of fraud, mismanagement and wrongdoing, whilst unlikely, may occur so we have put control measures in place to prevent this in line with the Public Interest Disclosure Act 1998.
+VGC is committed to delivering our services to the highest standards and with full accountability for our actions.
+We recognise that while fraud, mismanagement and illegal wrongdoing are unlikely, they may occur.
+Therefore, we have control measures to prevent these in line with the Public Interest Disclosure Act 1998.

-This whistleblowing policy has been developed to demonstrate our commitment to working fairly, safely, and ethically and in accordance with our legal obligations and applies to all employees, officers, agency workers, contractors and suppliers of the company.
-Any incidents of malpractice are taking seriously and will be dealt with immediately should they arise.
+This whistleblowing policy demonstrates our commitment to working fairly, safely, and ethically and in accordance with our legal obligations.
+It applies to all employees, officers, agency workers, contractors and suppliers of the company.
+Any incidents of malpractice are taken seriously and will be dealt with immediately should they arise.

 What can be raised?

 Our people are encouraged to raise any concerns or protected disclosures that they may have about the way our business is conducted at the earliest possible opportunity.
-This relates to action that has already occurred or is likely to occur.
-Examples of concerns or protected disclosures could include:
+Concerns can be about something that has already occurred or is likely to occur.
+Examples of concerns or protected disclosures:

 - a criminal offence